Costly signaling theory in evolutionary psychology: Hunting

-Although not mutually exclusive with the show-off hypothesis, such approaches have been presented as explaining a wider range of hunting behaviors as the benefits that come with signaling one’s qualities does not require that hunting benefits others, thereby better accounting for relatively wasteful displays.
-However, these models still emphasize the benefits of providing for others as meat sharing is often public and attracts large audiences, thereby increasing the effectiveness of a signal to increase one’s status within a group.
+Although not mutually exclusive with the show-off hypothesis, such approaches have been presented as explaining a wider range of hunting behaviors as the benefits that come with signaling one's qualities does not require that hunting benefits others, thereby better accounting for relatively wasteful displays.
+However, these models still emphasize the benefits of providing for others as meat sharing is often public and attracts large audiences, thereby increasing the effectiveness of a signal to increase one's status within a group.

 Evidence in favor of hunting being a costly signal of beneficial qualities has primarily come from its valuation by group members and by the benefits good hunters enjoy.
 In small-scale societies, individuals can often tell a good hunter from a bad one, with skilled hunters having been reported as having higher status than those less skilled.
-Material benefits are also seen with good hunters having been shown to have increased reproductive success, more political power, and more support for one’s kin in both times of illness and health.
+Material benefits are also seen with good hunters having been shown to have increased reproductive success, more political power, and more support for one's kin in both times of illness and health.

 Compared to the existence of the reputational benefits of hunting, its importance in explaining human hunting relative to explanations involving kin selection or reciprocity is more controversial.
 This is primarily seen through disagreement on the amount of provisioning that happens within a family and the general ability of hunters to control who receives the meat they bring in.

 Risk-taking

 Often invoked in costly signaling approaches to hunting, risk-taking has been suggested to result in honest signals of quality in other forms.
 As risk increases, so do the costs that come with failure.
 This results in greater costs for those who do not have qualities which allow for greater chances of success or the ability to buffer failure relative to those who possess such qualities.
-For this reason, risky behaviors may be often be honest signals, with individuals who lack the relevant traits being expected to avoid risk or suffer too much damage from failures to maintain risky behavior.
+For this reason, risky behaviors may often be honest signals, with individuals who lack the relevant traits being expected to avoid risk or suffer too much damage from failures to maintain risky behavior.

 Many beneficial qualities have been suggested to underlie risk-taking behavior.
 For example, physical skill, good judgment, or bravery have all been argued to increase the chances of success in risky situations.
 Similarly, social dominance, confidence, and ambition may also help in competition among conspecifics, with social dominance, ambition, and wealth also potentially limiting the costs of failure.

 In general, the targets of risky signals are often thought to be potential mates.
 This is primarily due to the finding that young males (who are the age and sex class with the highest reproductive variance) take more risks than any other group in both experiments and observational data.
-By undertaking risky endeavors, males are thought to signal the previously mentioned qualities which may be directly related to one’s ability to provision and protect one’s family.
+By undertaking risky endeavors, males are thought to signal the previously mentioned qualities which may be directly related to one's ability to provision and protect one's family.
 However, traits like bravery and physical prowess may also be valued by cooperative partners due to their benefits in group-hunting and warfare, thereby increasing the potential audience for risk takers.